What’s the ROI on a rebrand?

 A few notable successes took my eye.
 Carlsberg Export’s rebrand, for example, helped it to a 170% increase in grocery distribution points and even gained the beer a place back on Sainsbury’s shelves having been delisted for five years.
 These big wins stabilised the brand’s gross profit, which has since grown by 2% on every hectolitre sold.
 I have no idea what this equates to financially for a brand like Carlsberg, but we can assume it’s the sort of figure that gets high fives in the boardroom.

-And if you’re thinking, ‘yes, but how much did they spend on advertising this new Carlsberg brand?’, all of this happened before any other supporting comms aired and within a remarkably short period of time – just 14 weeks after relaunch.
+And if you’re thinking, ‘yes, but how much did they spend on marketing this new Carlsberg brand?’, all of this happened before any other supporting comms aired and within a remarkably short period of time – just 14 weeks after relaunch.

 Meanwhile, in the world of B2B, YPO’s (Yorkshire Purchasing Organisation) new proposition as ‘Public Value Champions’ and a more modern, sophisticated personality resulted in 384% increase in associate members.
 That’s 384%!
 Plus, the company’s UK-wide growth has seen its workforce swell by 12% with 57 new jobs created.